Skip to main content

 If you notice changes in your hearing, contact your GP.

-See your GP if you notice any problems with your hearing so you can find out the cause and get advice on treatment.
+If often comes on slowly as you get older.
+It can sometimes happen suddenly.
+See your GP if you notice any problems with your hearing.
+They can find out the cause and get advice on treatment.

 Signs and symptoms of hearing loss